EttusResearch/uhd/host/docs/usrp_e1x0.rst

 * **J16** is a two pin header; remove the jumper (or leave it on pin1 only).
 * **J15** is a three pin header; move the jumper to (pin1, pin2).

-**Note:** See instructions below to communicate the desired clock rate UHD.
+**Note:** See instructions below to communicate the desired clock rate to UHD software.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Set other rates - uses internal VCO